pantaluna/pantaluna.github.io/README.md

 The libraries can roughly be divived in 3 groups:
 1. Related to programmming in the C language which has its own quirks, as any programming language does.
 2. Related to the ESP32 environment and the specifics of embedded systems.
+Some examples: an easy Wifi component, the SPIFFS file system.
 3. Related to the peripherals that you wire up to the ESP32 chip or ESP32 module.
-Some examples: temperature sensors, RTC clocks, PIR and obstacle sensors, file systems.
+Some examples: temperature sensors, RTC clocks, PIR and obstacle sensors.

 Let's highlight a few.